-- The garage and driveway access for all dwellings must be by the road frontage identified (if indicated) on the Lot Layout Plan in this document. - The primary pedestrian access must be from the road frontage identified (if indicated) on the Lot Plan in this document. - Pedestrian access may be from multiple road frontages if the allotment has more than one road frontage.
+- The garage and driveway access for all dwellings must be by the road frontage identified (if indicated) in Annexure A. - The primary pedestrian access must be from the road frontage identified (if indicated) in Annexure A. - Pedestrian access may be from multiple road frontages if the allotment has more than one road frontage.